bbjoverbeek/Error_Group_name_not_found/README.md

 ### Oscar
 - Made the website using Flask (user interface).
-- Made the label_lines.py script
+- Greatly improved the label_lines.py script

 ## How to use the program / reproduce the results:
 ### Run the website locally